 Let us invite one another—tasting our way toward a shared, sustainable future.

-– Carl-Johan Skogh
+– Karl-Johan Skogh

 This exhibition acknowledges the liberty each artist has to reflect on the fragile future of food in our era.
-There was no prescription, no assignment that lead them into describing anything about their relationship to food in particular, but in the efforts they each make here the breadth might open a great spectrum of souls to see they are not alone in how they feel about Food, nutrition, animals, cooking, responsibility, empathy, art making and serving a community.
+There was no prescription, no assignment that lead them into describing anything about their relationship to food in particular, but in the efforts they each make here the breadth might open a great spectrum of souls to see they are not alone in how they feel about food, nutrition, animals, cooking, responsibility, empathy, art making and serving a community.

 Truly, they could have submitted anything to the committee.
 Selections were made based on aesthetics, thoughtfulness, and as we hope you agree, food is an art from, cooking obviously, but who hasn’t come home and placed the groceries on the table such that overwhelming gratitude for its nourishment comes to our minds, but also its beauty.